MageshBagyaraj/MageshBagyaraj/README.md

 # I am Magesh Bagyaraj.

-Basically, I have a huge interest in Data science and I'm learning stuffs on day-to-day basis to strengthen my skills in data science.I have basic knowledge in python and Tableau.I look to learn something new to be a better person than I was yesterday:)
+Basically, I have a huge interest in Data science and I'm learning stuffs on day-to-day basis to strengthen my skills in data science.I have knowledge in python, ML, NLP and Tableau.I look to learn something new to be a better person than I was yesterday:)

   * I am a ***student of computer applications specialized with data science***:red_circle: